dushyantyaduvanshi520-crypto/nmap-project/README.md

-# nmap-project
+# Nmap Project
-My first cyber security project using Nmap
+This is my first cyber security project.
+## Tool Used
+- Nmap

+## Objective
+- Learn port scanning
+- Understand network basics

+## Disclaimer
+This project is for educational purposes only.